Direct Tax

 This whole discussion will be about Annual Audit & Compliance requirements pertaining to the Foreign-invested enterprise, including wholly-owned foreign enterprise, joint ventures, commercial enterprise, branch office & representative office.

-All foreign-invested Enterprise in China is required to carry out annual compliance procedures.
+All foreign-invested companies in China is required to carry out annual compliance procedures.
 China is very much vigilant & stern when it comes to legal, paralegal & regulatory regimes of compliance.
 Non-Compliance may lead to revocation of license as well.
 Such regulatory measures help in fraud prevention.
 Especially tax compliance is important as an FIE can only repatriate its profits to foreign investors after Chinese tax bureaus are satisfied that all the relevant taxes have been paid.

 These Audit reports must be signed by China certified CPA’s; the main objective is to ensure compliance of Annual Accounting regulations along with Chinese GAAP.